kube-logging/kube-logging.github.io/content/docs/whats-new/_index.md

 You can now disable mounting the `/var/lib/docker/containers` volume using the `DisableVarLibDockerContainers` option in the `loggings` or `FluentbitAgent` CRD.
 This solves an installation error on GKE Autopilot.

+In this release we've moved `config-reloader` and `syslog-ng-reloader` into the Logging operator repository.
+From now on, we build these images from our repository (https://github.com/kube-logging/logging-operator/tree/master/images/) and their version numbering follows the version numbers of Logging operator.

 ## Version 5.1